mehr-it/lara-db-batch-import/README.md

         }
     });

-Note: The model instances passed to the callback are not inevitably the same as the ones passed to the import function.
+Note: The model instances passed to the callbacks are not inevitably the same as the ones passed to the import function.
 Further they do not contain updated timestamps or inserted id values, because mass insert/update strategies are used for database operations.